kin9787/Calmy-Discord-Bot/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-!!WARNING FOR ALL: REMEMBER TO HIDE YOUR TOKEN OR SIMPLY REMOVE IT TO PREVENT ANY UNAUTHORIZED USER FROM USING YOUR BOT.
+> :warning: **REMEMBER TO HIDE YOUR TOKEN OR SIMPLY REMOVE IT TO PREVENT ANY UNAUTHORIZED USER FROM USING YOUR BOT.**

-UPDATES: After the update of v1.0.0, there will now be two version of Calmy which the initial bot will be using 0.16.12 and the latest version for the new Calmy (3.0).
+> :warning: UPDATES: After the update of v1.0.0 in discord.py, there will now be two version of Calmy which the initial bot will be using 0.16.12 and the latest version for the new Calmy (3.0).

 <!-- TABLE OF CONTENTS -->
 <details open="open">